rubaoma/diceRoller/README.md

 # Dice Roller (jogo de dados)

-App is based in codelab on Goolge using a library Jetpack Compose.
+App is based a Google codelab, using a library Jetpack Compose.